MarshallLucky/marshalllucky.github.io/writeups/nernst_derivation_with_gibbs_discussion.md

 \label{eq:second_law}
 $$

-**Outline of Proof** Under conditions of constant temperature and pressure, we will show the Second Law \eqref{eq:second_law} implies or is equivalent to the claim. *I.e.*, that if the total entropy change is positive then the GFE change is negative.
+**Outline of Proof** Under conditions of constant temperature and pressure, we will show a negative Gibbs free energy change is equivalent to and follows logically from \eqref{eq:second_law}:

 $$
-   Delta S_{\text{total}} \geq \Leftrightarrow \delta G \leq 0
+   \Delta S_{\text{total}} \geq \Leftrightarrow \Delta G \leq 0
    \label{eq:equivalence_second_law_to_negative_gfe_change}
 $$

-Proceeding, first recognize the heat absorbed by the surroundings \footnote{By which we mean the rest of the universe but practically speaking we can probably limit this to Earth and possibly even the lab table.} equals that produced by the system:
+Proceeding, first recognize the heat absorbed by the surroundings (by which we mean strictly the rest of the universe outside the system of interest) equals that produced by the system:
-\footnote{This follows from other aspects of basic thermodynamics, but even right now I do not understand why the universe entropy is solely related to the heat and not to physical work.
-But its freshman physics that i just need to review later.}
-\footnote{Actually some of the heat can remain in the system but nevermind all these complications.}

 $$
    Delta S_{\text{surroundings}} = -\frac{\Delta Q_{system}}{T}